 Enhance your ability to manage the corporate and advanced technological resources that combat economic crime.
 You’ll complete this specialization ready for positions in the compliance and fraud investigation fields.

 Enhance your understanding of complex organizations and bureaucracy, social trends, voting data, and research design.
 You’ll complete this specialization with a macroscopic perspective on community dynamics.

 Applying to the online master’s in data science program is straightforward, with no GRE or GMAT required.
 Just submit the following:

 - A bachelor’s degree with a minimum GPA of 3.0

 - Official transcripts

 Tuition and Financial Aid

 This 30-credit program costs $830 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Learn From Industry Experts

 Our online master’s degree in data science faculty are well versed in the challenges that working with data can present, with hands-on experience in: